-- Maintain situational awareness at all times - Keep a constant scan for hazards such as road conditions (potholes, glass, and other debris), planning a safe course around them - o Be aware of traffic, anticipating situations that may require avoidance - Refer to the cue sheet at regular intervals - o Confirm you are aware which street / line of the cue sheet you are riding - o Just after making a turn, glance at the cue sheet for - The next instruction, with street / landmark and - The distance until you need to follow that direction - Don't rely on "Total Miles" as anything other than an approximation cue sheet totals can sometimes be off by up to 0.5 miles due to rounding of incremental mileage numbers
+- Maintain situational awareness at all times - Keep a constant scan for hazards such as road conditions (potholes, glass, and other debris), planning a safe course around them - \circ $\,$ Be aware of traffic, anticipating situations that may require avoidance - Refer to the cue sheet at regular intervals - o Confirm you are aware which street/line of the cue sheet you are riding - \circ $\;$ Just after making a turn, glance at the cue sheet for

+- The next instruction, with street/landmark and - The distance until you need to follow that direction - Don't rely on "Total Miles" as anything other than an approximation cue sheet totals can sometimes be off by up to 0.5 miles due to rounding of incremental mileage numbers

 Turn Total Miles Street For

 L 0.0 Park Drive East 2.0

 S 2.0 AC Powell Blvd [exit park] 1.3

 R 3.2 W. 135th St. 0.5

 L 3.7 Madison Ave [cross bridge] 0.4

-Instruction Tota Milea Olieel/ ance to Next
+Ins truction Tota Milea l Street / ge Landmark Distance to Next